Extending Sample Persistence Variable Reduction for Constrained Combinatorial Optimization Problems: Acknowledgments

 All experiments were conducted using the Fixstars Amplify Annealing Engine~\cite{FixstarsAmplify2025}, which is a graphics processing unit (GPU)-based Ising machine.
-The computational time can be specified by the user, and was set to \( \SI{5000}{ms} \) unless otherwise noted.
+The computational time can be specified by the user and was set to \( \SI{5000}{ms} \) unless otherwise noted.

 QAP instances were selected from QAPLIB~\cite{Burkard1997}, which provides a standard benchmark set for QAP.
 The library contains more than one hundred instances, including real-world cases (such as hospital layouts, backboard wiring, and keyboard design), randomly generated problems, and structured synthetic instances based on grid distances or algebraic constructions.
-The problem sizes range from small instances with \( n \approx 10 \) (i.e., on the order of a few hundred variables in QUBO form), where optimal solutions are known, to large instances with \( n \geq 100 \) (i.e., tens of thousands of binary variables), for which only heuristic solutions and lower bounds are available.
+The problem sizes range from small instances with \( L \approx 10 \) (i.e., on the order of a few hundred variables in QUBO form), where optimal solutions are known, to large instances with \( L \geq 100 \) (i.e., tens of thousands of binary variables), for which only heuristic solutions and lower bounds are available.
 The distance matrix \( d_{ij} \) and flow matrix \( f_{kl} \) were normalized by dividing each entry by the maximum element of the respective matrix.
 From this benchmark set, we used tai40b, tai60b, tai80b, and tai100b for the following experiments.

-QKP instances were selected from the QKP Instance library~\cite{Billionnet2004,Billionnet2004-2}, which provides a standard set of benchmark instances for the quadratic knapsack problem.
+QKP instances were selected from the QKP Instance library~\cite{Billionnet2004,Billionnet2004-2}, which provides a standard set of benchmark instances for the QKP.
 Each instance is characterized by two parameters: the number of items \( n \in \{100, 200, 300\} \) and the density of the profit matrix \( d \in \{25\%, 50\%, 75\%, 100\% \} \).
 For each \((n,d)\) pair, ten instances are provided, except for the cases \((300,75\%)\) and \((300,100\%)\), where some instances are missing.
 The optimal value for all instances is known.
-To facilitate comparison across different instances, the objective function \(\mathcal{H}_{\mathrm{obj}}\) was normalized by dividing each profit value by the maximum element \( p_{ij} \) of the profit matrix in each instance.
-In this study, we used the instance \textit{r\_100\_25\_6}, which is the sixth instance corresponding to \((n,d) = (100,25\%)\).
+To facilitate comparison across different instances, the objective function \(\mathcal{H}_{\mathrm{obj}}\) was normalized by dividing all profit entries by the maximum value of the profit matrix in each instance.
+In this study, we used the instance \textit{r\_100\_25\_6}, which is the sixth instance for \((n,d) = (100,25\%)\).